 - Shock-resisting: Small amounts of carbon, silicon and molybdenum harden this steel and suit it for punches and riveting tools.

 These types can be further separated by the industry they’re used in, as well as their hardness and toughness.

 Two comprehensive grading systems accurately categorize a particular type of steel, even within its subgroups.
 These systems are standardized across industries so that material integrity is insured.

 These are the two grading systems of steel.

 - ASTM (American Society for Testing and Materials): Alphanumeric classification that denotes the steel’s overall categorization and specific attributes.

 - SAE (Society of Automotive Engineers): Four-digit numerical classification that highlights steel type and carbon content along with the presence of other alloying elements.

-Iron and carbon are proven versatile metals that are the building blocks of much of what we see in today’s modern cities, including transportation networks and telecommunications infrastructure.
+Steel is a versatile metal that is the building block of much of what we see in today’s modern cities, including transportation networks and telecommunications infrastructure.
 The usage of steel has a long history and will continue far into the future as new ways to combine elements are discovered.

 Now that you know about the four types of steel and their various applications, you can make an informed decision about the steel you need for your next construction project.